BasicPrimitives/javascript/apireference/famdiagram.md

  `onCursorRender(event, data)`

-Callback function for rendering content of the cursor template.
-This callback is only called when custom cursor is defined in the template configuration.
+The on cursor render callback function is used to update the cursor visual content having a custom template.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |